Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 6. Encapsulates necessary complexity behind an elegant API.
 7. Avoids all unnecessary abstraction.
 8. Adheres to the style guide of the project.
-9. Makes you proud to show it to your peers.
-TODO: re-write this one

 As far as I can tell, these are the universal truths of software engineering.

 Let me be clear here.
-I am stating that ALL code that satisfies these 9 principles is good code.
-I am also stating that all code that doesn't satisfy these 9 principles is not good code.
+I am stating that ALL code that satisfies these 8 principles is good code.
+I am also stating that all code that doesn't satisfy these 8 principles is not good code.

 Note, this list talks just about the quality of code, not the utility of it.
 I'm talking just about the code, not the product.
 I can write totally useless